life00/awecron/README.md

 # Awesome Cron .go

+## WARNING: This is an experimental branch!

+This branch contains experimental unit tests for awecron.
+Use these tests at your own risk.
+See [Testing section](#testing) for more information.

 ## Introduction

 Awecron is a small and simple custom cron written in Go.
 The aim of this project is to create a minimal cron with a special scheduling design for desktop / laptop users.